huangs96/huangs96/README.md

  </br>

-I am a passionate and idealistic Full-stack Developer based in Vancouver, B.C.
+I am a passionate and pragmatic Full-stack Developer based in Vancouver, B.C.
 Thanks for stopping by!

 Take a look at my resume <a href="https://drive.google.com/file/d/1iFU2y7WrEoBGMSoUSaslyMH4ZoyM0gu0/view?usp=share_link">here</a>. 😄
 </br>